 Design-led hotels, exquisite cuisine, city hideaways – Mexico should be on every travelista’s wish list

-As independent travel continues to boom in Mexico, several new hotels with an emphasis on style and sustainability have been quietly springing up.
+As independent travel continues to boom in Mexico, hotels with an emphasis on style and sustainability have been quietly springing up.
 Far removed from the mega-resorts that permeate tourist strips like Cancun, these gems are all about design and sophistication.

 The lowdown You get a jungle setting and private beach.